-For snow driving conditions an AWD with good winter tires should perform just as well as a 4WD since most modern AWD have advanced electronic traction aids to assist the driver.
+For snow driving conditions an AWD with good winter tires should perform just as well as a 4WD since most modern AWDs have advanced electronic traction aids to assist the driver.
 These electronic aids manage and automatically adjust the torque split accordingly, thus making them very capable in snow and ice driving conditions, with less driver input required.
 Many traditional 4WD vehicles are more basic since they are better suited for heavy off-road conditions where complex vehicle electronics are not favored.
-Modern 4WD Utes and SUV’s are, however, becoming more sophisticated and incorporate various electronic aids (standard since 2012) to assist the 4WD system in snow, mud and other challenging driving conditions.
+Modern 4WD Utes and SUVs are, however, becoming more sophisticated and incorporating various electronic aids (standard since 2012) to assist the 4WD system in snow, mud, and other challenging driving conditions.
 The key to safe snow driving is to adjust your driving style accordingly and fit winter tires for good traction in snowy conditions.

 Differences between 2 Wheel Drive and 4 Wheel Drive

 Two-wheel drive is when the vehicle is propelled by only 2 wheels.
 This can be either the two front or the two rear wheels.
 A two-wheel-drive vehicle can be in the form of a front-wheel-drive or a rear-wheel-drive vehicle.
 Two-wheel drive vehicles have no center differential or transfer box or diff lockers or low range.
 Many modern 2 Wheel drive vehicles have ESP and Traction control to maintain traction on roads.
 A two-wheel-drive car’s engine can be mounted in the front or in the rear of the vehicle.
-If it is a front-mounted engine and it is a front-wheel-drive (eg, Toyota Corolla) then there will be no drive-shaft but rather front side shafts.
+If it is a front-mounted engine and it is a front-wheel-drive (eg, Toyota Corolla) then there will be no drive shaft but rather front side shafts.
 However, if it is a front-mounted engine and rear-wheel drive (eg. BMW Sedan) then it will have a rear differential and a drive-shaft.
 Most sports cars are rear-mounted engines and rear-wheel drive.

 Four Wheel Drive means the vehicle is propelled by all 4 wheels when it is in 4H mode.
 Usually, 4WD vehicles are driven in 2H which propels the rear wheels only.
 4H is only meant to be engaged under low traction surfaces and never on dry roads or the highway.
 Power is sent to all 4 wheels by means of the transfer box which is situated in the middle of the vehicle.
-A front and the rear driveshaft is connected from the transfer box to the front and rear differentials.
-Some SUV’s are permanent 4WD which means they are permanently in 4H.
+A front and rear driveshaft is connected from the transfer box to the front and rear differentials.
+Some SUVs are permanent 4WD which means they are permanently in 4H.
 This means power is constantly sent to all 4 wheels and it cannot be turned off.
 The transfer box has a center differential which allows the front and rear driveshaft to rotate at different speeds when cornering to compensate for the difference in path lengths that the inner and outer wheels travel while cornering.

 Does 4WD help you Stop?

 No 4WD does not help you stop.
 In fact, 4WD might take longer to stop than a 2WD vehicle since it weighs more due to the additional drive train components and extra differentials.
-A 4WD will have better engine breaking compression when descending steep hills in 4H over a 2WD since all 4 wheels have traction and make use of the drive train to assist the vehicle to maintain traction while descending.
+A 4WD will have better engine-breaking compression when descending steep hills in 4H over a 2WD since all 4 wheels have traction and make use of the drive train to assist the vehicle to maintain traction while descending.

 Is it Worth Getting 4WD?

 If you live in parts of the world that experiences heavy snow during winter or where you often have to travel on gravel roads then you should strongly consider getting a 4WD.
 They are safer and more sure-footed than a similar vehicle in 2WD.
 4WD will give you that additional functionality to travel to remote places where traction is low and surfaces are slippery and uneven.
 It will also assist you if you get bogged in snow or mud.
 A 4WD is more expensive to purchase due to the extra functionality and built-in technology.
 It is also more costly to repair when it breaks.
 Servicing and maintaining a 4WD is not much more than a 2WD under normal circumstances.
-Also, 4WD use more fuel due to extra weight, ride height and drive train components.
+Also, 4WD uses more fuel due to extra weight, ride height, and drive-train components.